pdgilbert/EgFreeCAD/source/intro.rst

 The command  :py:obj:`Part.show(something)` does two things.
 It opens a FreeCAD document (:py:obj:`App.ActiveDocument`) and it opens the GUI  window and displays the object.
-There is a techincal sense in which *FreeCAD* is really the document and GUI.
-In that sense, the examples here are really about the building blocks in the workbench rather than *FreeCAD* itself.
+There is a techincal sense in which *FreeCAD* is the document and GUI.
+The examples here are really about the building blocks in the workbench rather than the document and GUI.

 Additional illustration of the testing functions is provided in the examples.
 See especially *Primitives Examples / Box*.